telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 **Regions with Object Storage service**

-* Test whether it is possible to create a new container into the object storage, get it and delete the container.
 * Test whether it is possible to create a new container into the object storage.
+* Test whether it is possible to delete a container.
+* Test whether it is possible to upload a text file and download it.
+* Test whether it is possible to delete an object from a container.

 Configuration